Cambiar Investors LLC Buys 8,265 Shares of Euronet Worldwide, Inc. (NASDAQ:EEFT)

 Cambiar Investors LLC lifted its stake in Euronet Worldwide, Inc. (NASDAQ:EEFT – Free Report) by 8.7% during the 2nd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
 The fund owned 103,765 shares of the business services provider’s stock after purchasing an additional 8,265 shares during the period.
 Cambiar Investors LLC owned 0.21% of Euronet Worldwide worth $12,179,000 at the end of the most recent quarter.

-Several equities analysts have recently weighed in on the company.
-Needham & Company LLC decreased their price objective on Euronet Worldwide from $125.00 to $115.00 and set a “buy” rating for the company in a report on Wednesday, August 23rd.
+A number of equities analysts recently commented on EEFT shares.
+Needham & Company LLC reduced their price target on Euronet Worldwide from $125.00 to $115.00 and set a “buy” rating for the company in a report on Wednesday, August 23rd.
+DA Davidson reduced their price target on Euronet Worldwide from $134.00 to $118.00 and set a “buy” rating for the company in a report on Friday.
+Northland Securities reduced their price target on Euronet Worldwide from $120.00 to $110.00 and set an “outperform” rating for the company in a report on Friday, September 29th.
 TheStreet cut Euronet Worldwide from a “b-” rating to a “c+” rating in a report on Thursday, August 10th.
-StockNews.com started coverage on Euronet Worldwide in a report on Thursday, October 5th.
-They set a “hold” rating for the company.
-Truist Financial reduced their price target on Euronet Worldwide from $155.00 to $120.00 and set a “buy” rating for the company in a report on Thursday, July 27th.
-Finally, Citigroup reduced their price target on Euronet Worldwide from $119.00 to $93.00 and set a “neutral” rating for the company in a report on Tuesday, August 8th.
-One analyst has rated the stock with a sell rating, three have issued a hold rating and five have assigned a buy rating to the company’s stock.
-According to MarketBeat.com, the stock currently has an average rating of “Hold” and a consensus price target of $111.13.
+Finally, Citigroup reduced their price objective on Euronet Worldwide from $119.00 to $93.00 and set a “neutral” rating for the company in a report on Tuesday, August 8th.
+One analyst has rated the stock with a sell rating, three have issued a hold rating and five have issued a buy rating to the company.
+Based on data from MarketBeat, the stock currently has an average rating of “Hold” and an average target price of $111.13.

 Euronet Worldwide Price Performance